LovetheFrogs/PyCircTools/PyCircTools/Latches/README.md

 <a name="jk-flipflop"></a>
 ## JK Flip-flop

-The **JK Flip-flop** s the modified version of SR flip-flop.
+The **JK Flip-flop** is the modified version of SR flip-flop.
 It operates with only positive clock transitions or negative clock transitions.

 <a name="jk-attributes"></a>
 ### Attributes